Skip to content

 Custom templates

 eXeLearning supports project templates that users can select via File → New from Template.
-Templates are .elpx files organized by language code under public/templates/<lang>/.
+Templates are managed through the Admin Panel under the Extensions tab.

 Creating templates